 7:30pm onwards

 This wassail is a long-standing tradition in the local area.
 The evening starts with a slow, torch-lit procession by Old Glory Molly through the village down to the pub, followed by some very serious Molly dancing.
-Then everyone heads off again to Old Glory’s apple tree for a toast to the season.
+Then everyone heads off again to Old Glory’s apple tree for a toast to the season, complete with gunshots and and singing.
 We think it probably has to be seen to be believed.
-The pub is open from 7pm, so get there nice and early to get the ciders in before the main event kicks off.
+Afterwards, there’s a session back in the pub with special guest artists.
 Click here for more information.

 West Sussex